mfish0005/pokedex/pokedex-client/projects/fish-ui/src/styles/fish-styles/docs/variables/derived.md

 Our primary font family.
 Use this variable in case we switch to a different font later.

 ### $sizes: $size-1, $size-2, $size-3, $size-4, $size-5, $size-6, $size-7, $size-8, $size-9;
-This defines our custom sizes so we can do .is-size-8 and .is-size-9 etc. Developers need not worry about these
+This defines our custom sizes and are used to generate helper classes like .is-size-8 and .is-size-9 etc.